thetaylormcrae/gemmcountyrunners/_pages/home.md

 title: Gem County Runners
 excerpt: >
   Curious runners.
 Local routes.
 Meaningful miles.
-  Gem County Runners is a community of movers who explore Emmett and beyond—one stride, one story, one shared path at a time.
+  Gem County Runners is a community that explores Emmett and beyond one stride, one story, and one shared path at a time.
 intro:
   - title: Encourage Curiosity
     excerpt: Curiosity into Movement